PRADULOP/NOAA_Climate-Patterns-Analysis-and-Visualization-2005-2015-/README.md

 This repository contains the Jupyter notebook for the Data Science assignment at Tranzmeo IT Solutions Pvt.
 Ltd. It includes visualizations and analysis of temperature data from 2005 to 2015.

 ## Dataset Source
 The dataset is from the National Centers for Environmental Information (NCEI) Daily Global Historical Climatology Network (GHCN-Daily), which provides daily climate records from land surface stations worldwide.
-[GHCN-Daily Data Source](https://www.ncdc.noaa.gov/ghcn-daily-description).

 ## Analysis
 1. **Data Preparation**: Preprocessing and removal of leap days.